Jamie-Michelle/Computing-Machine/README.md

 ⁂

-Changes for version 16.0:
+Changes for version 17.0:

-This release implements a clean-up of the code, with a few minor visual improvements.
+Some additional code clean-up has been done.
+Visually it should be the same as the previous release.

 Keep in mind that since version 13.0, the GTK+ 3 portion of the theme has been revised and is much improved.